Cognigy/Documentation/docs/en/docs/insights/dashboard-live-agent.md

 - [Indicators](#indicators)
 - [Bar charts](#bar-charts)
 - [Line charts](#line-charts)

+Each chart presents real-time data that refreshes every 30 seconds.

 All data displayed in the charts relate to the [global filter](global-filter.md) settings.